huggingface/blog/fine-tune-w2v2-bert.md

 ```

 Alright!
 The transcription can definitely be recognized from our prediction, but it is not perfect yet.
-Training the model a bit longer, spending more time on the data preprocessing, and especially using a [language model](https://huggingface.co/blog/wav2vec2-with-ngram) for decoding would certainly improve the model's overall performance.
+Training the model a bit longer, spending more time on the data pre-processing, and especially using a [language model](https://huggingface.co/blog/wav2vec2-with-ngram) for decoding would certainly improve the model's overall performance.

 For a demonstration model on a low-resource language, the results are quite acceptable however 🤗.